Updated 28th March 2021

 Greenfinch – C (Quiet from Aug to Dec)

-Herring gull – flies over
+Herring gull – flyovers rarely identified

 House sparrow – R

-Jackdaw – OC (Large numbers in January)
+Jackdaw – Large numbers midwinter

 Jay – C